 - diary records

-- make a witness statement regarding your employment and the wages and entitlements you have received from the employer
+- make a witness statement regarding your employment and the wages and entitlements you have received from the employer; and

-- keep in touch with the Industrial Inspector investigating your case and inform him or her of any changes, such as the employer resolving the issue with you or you leaving Western Australia
+- keep in touch with the industrial inspector investigating your case and inform them of any changes, such as the employer resolving the issue with you or you leaving Western Australia.

 If a breach of employment law is supported by evidence and your employer does not voluntarily resolve it, the matter may be taken to the Industrial Magistrates Court for determination.
-If this occurs you will most likely be required to give evidence in court.
+If this occurs you may be required to give evidence in court.

 The Enforcement matters page lists successful enforcement matters brought before the Industrial Magistrates Court.